Disability Policy & Services

 If a student believes the Seminary is in violation of Section 504 and ADA regulations, a student may appeal.
 If a student wishes to file a complaint, the student should contact the Associate Dean for Student Life, who will conduct the investigation of the complaint.
 All complaints will be investigated promptly.

 Appeals of the Seminary’s decision may be directed in writing to the President of the Seminary.

 The Seminary prohibits retaliation against any student who exercises their rights under the statutes, or because they have filed a complaint or taken part in the complaint resolution process.

-For more information about services to students with disabilities, or to file a complaint about disability access, please contact the Associate Dean for Student Life.
+For more information about services to students with disabilities, or to file a complaint about disability access, please contact the Associate Dean for Student Affairs.

 The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by the Office of Student Life, which is not a part of the student's permanent academic record.
 Under this Federal law, prior written consent by the student is required before the Office of Student Affairs may release disability documentation or records.

 FERPA provides numerous exceptions to the general requirement to seek student consent prior to releasing personally identifiable information from educational records.
 One of the exceptions authorizes the Office of Student Affairs to release information to any school official who has a "legitimate educational interest."
 Another exception is for health and safety emergencies.

 Professors or other Seminary officials may request information about the impact of a student’s disability on her/his ability to learn.
 The Office of Student Affairs will only share information with other Seminary officials when appropriate and will carefully balance a student’s request for confidentiality and the request for additional, relevant information about the student.
 The Office of Student Life seeks to preserve the student’s wish to keep her/his disability information and status confidential.
 The Office of Student Affairs is extremely sensitive to this issue.